MikeDafi/Nielsen-Istio-POC/README.md

 # Nielsen-Istio-POC

+### Why Istio?
+Within the microservice architecture, each service needs to include code that accounts for its own business logic along with networking logic (communication configuration, security logic, retry logic, telemetry).
+As an application grows and more pods are added into a Kubernetes cluster, each microservice still needs to account for both types of logic, ultimately leading to a more complicated, bulkier application.

+Istio helps with this as it takes care of the networking logic, leaving each microservice to focus on its own fucntionality.
+The beauty in Istio lies in the fact that our Kubernetes deployment and service files don't need to be modified.
+All of the configuration is done within Istio itself.

 ### Setup
-With the provided istio download folder, you can skip installing isto but you will need istoctl.
+With the provided istio download folder, you can skip installing istio but you will need istioctl.
 Refer to the [Getting Started](https://istio.io/latest/docs/setup/getting-started/) page to prepare your BookInfo Application.

 ### Notice